This article comes from Den of Geek UK.

 Despite the punny title, this isn’t a Christmas movie; it’s a Halloween movie.
 Satan’s Little Helper is the title of a videogame in the movie, which the main character, a nine-year-old boy named Dougie, is obsessed with.
 Unfortunately, in this case, it seems video games are dangerous for kids, because when Dougie encounters a murderer dressed as the devil, he takes it upon himself to become the eponymous Little Helper.

-Also released under the unpromising title Aaah!
-Zombies!!, Wasting Away is one of the most creative and interesting zombie movies of the last decade.
+Aaah!
+Zombies!! is one of the most creative and interesting zombie movies of recent years.

-The movie is shown mostly from the point of view of the zombies, who see themselves as normal – or perhaps superhuman, since they no longer feel pain.
-It’s mostly in black and white, switching into colour when we’re seeing the zombies from the perspective of the normal, terrified public.
-It’s a zombie comedy, and that’s admittedly an incredibly tired genre, but Wasting Away is clever, funny, and well-written enough to get away with it.
+The movie is shown mostly from the point of view of the zombies, who see themselves as normal or perhaps superhuman, since they no longer feel pain.
+It’s mostly in black and white, switching into color when we’re seeing the zombies from the perspective of the normal, terrified public.
+It’s a zombie comedy, and that’s admittedly an incredibly tired genre, but Aaah!
+Zombies!! is clever, funny, and well-written enough to get away with it.

 21. Dying Breed (2008)